sahaabir917/Football-news/README.md

-This is a simple app for football news.
+This is a simple news app for football news.